-Slow Flow includes some Sun Salutations, but it is less vigorous and more about creating a strong foundation in the practice.
-In this class we spend more time breaking down postures, learning proper alignment, and developing strength and stamina–but all at a pace that suits most people, whether they are beginners or long-time practitioners.
+Slow Flow and All Levels Flow classes include Sun Salutations, but classes are less vigorous and more about creating a strong foundation in the practice and cultivating prana via breathing practice.
+In these classes we spend more time breaking down postures, learning proper alignment, and developing strength and stamina–but at a pace that suits most people, whether they are strong beginners or long-time practitioners.
 Slow does not mean “easy,” as we certainly do challenging poses and sun salutations in every class; but it does give participants a little more freedom to slow down, rest when appropriate, instruction on how to modify poses, and to practice in a way that honors the body.
-This class is great for strong beginners and intermediate students, for those who want to work on developing flexibility, balance, strength, and awareness, and for those who enjoy a flow class, but prefer a slower pace for movement and breathing.
+A “slow” practice is great for strong beginners, intermediate, and advanced students, for those who want to work on developing flexibility, balance, strength, and awareness, and for those who enjoy a flow class, but prefer a slower pace for movement and breathing.

-YinYasa: This is a style Katie coined, incorporating a few long-held deep-stretch “Yin” poses during class to balance the strong “Yang” energy of a typical Vinyasa class.
+YinYasa™: Katie coined the name in 2008 after studying Sarah Powers fusion of yin and yang flows, incorporating a few long-held deep-stretch “Yin” poses during class to balance the strong “Yang” energy of a typical Vinyasa class.
 Most people won’t notice much of a difference between a “Vin” and “Yin”yasa class, but your body and mind will recognize the balancing effect of the poses that allow for deep tissue release or mind softening as you turn inward and just breathe…

 Meditation: This is an unguided time for sitting and breathing.
 Free to all attending class.
 Suggested $5 donation for those who would like to drop in to meditation time but not stay for asana class.